ShengQuanZhou/challenge/README.md

 σ(z)² = σ₀² + (z-zoff)²/2
 across all horizons 1-26 weeks with R² ≥ 0.99 and ≤ 2 free parameters?

 Here z = x/sqrt(T) where x is the log price change over a period T, adjusted for drift.
+Blue points in the figure are variance vs z for stocks from the S&P 500.
+Blue line is average variance as a function of z, red line is the q-variance curve.
 Read the paper Q-Variance_Wilmott_July2025.pdf for more details.

 Repository contains:
 - Data set (dataset.parquet) in three parts containing price data for 352 stocks from the S&P 500 (stocks with less than 25 years of data excluded)